Screen Recording

 Requesting To Bypass the System Private Window Picker

-This happens because Apple deprecated older screen sharing API with macOS Sequoia 15.
+This happens because Apple deprecated older screen sharing API in macOS Sequoia 15.

 So when using the Pipe Recording Client to record the screen from browsers other than Safari or Firefox 132+, you will be prompted by this warning, which is normal and expected.